-Landscape screening is a technique used to maintain privacy, hide inconvenient utility structures or soften physical property markers, like fences.
+Landscape screening is a great way to add a level of privacy to your property.
+It's also great for hiding unsightly utility structures or softening physical property markers like stone or wooden fences.
 Subtle, well-designed landscape screening can enhance the overall beauty of your home or business and keep visual attention where you want it.

 1. Layer Up for Privacy